Kenshiro-28/MAGI/README.md

 # MAGI

-MAGI is an autonomous agent that leverages the LLaMA model to offer streamlined and professional AI assistance across a wide range of tasks.
-Prime Directives allow you to customize the behavior of the model to suit your needs.
-Mission mode allows MAGI to work autonomously and browse the Internet for up-to-date information.
-MAGI can be teleoperated via Telegram, allowing you to have AI support on the go.
+MAGI is an autonomous agent that leverages the LLaMA model to offer an open-source AI accessible to everyone.
+MAGI is designed to run efficiently on consumer-grade hardware and features a plugin system that enables Internet browsing and remote operation through Telegram.

 ## Prime Directives